 Look for Documentation of “Why” in Risk Analysis Activities

 One of the things we hear about most is that companies are hit with findings:

 - NOT because their risk analysis outcomes were necessarily “wrong”; but

 - BECAUSE they couldn’t show why or how they came to certain conclusions.

 When an auditor asks you why you classified a safety issue with a particular classification, such as a hazard or root cause, and you “can’t remember” why you made that decision, it’s the same as saying I don’t know.
-Even if you had perfectly good reasons at the time of classification, it is all for nothing if you can’t show that to an auditor.
+Even if you had perfectly good reasons at the time of classification, it is all for nothing if you can’t provide the necessary documentation to an auditor.

-The implication here is that many findings are products of lack of documentation rather than poor decision making.
+The implication here is that many findings are products of a lack of documentation rather than poor decision-making.
 As inspectors have said, they mostly want to see that:

 - You know what you are doing; and